pce1991/MosaicBook/outside_mosaic.md

 DrawCircle(V2(-5, -5), 1.0f, 0.025f, V4(1));

+// The DrawText functions take a pointer to a font so you're able to use your own if you wish.
 DrawText(&Core->graphics.monoFont, V2(0, 0), 2.0f, V4(1, 1, 1, 1), true, "Hello");
 DrawTextScreen(&Core->graphics.monoFont, V2(100, 100), 16.0f, V4(1, 1, 1, 1), false, "Screen Text");